toulet/doctrine-ci-connector/README.md

-# Twig library for CodeigniterJoel Verhagen
+# Twig connector for Codeigniter

 This library allows to use the Doctrine ORM engine in the CodeIgniter web framework.